What is Natural Cotton?

 What about the towels which are in different colors?

-For items which are dyed, we use reactive dyes, which are processed at a cooler temperature than traditional dies, and are generally less harmful to the environment.
+For items which are dyed, we use reactive dyes, which are processed at a cooler temperature than traditional dyes, and are generally less harmful to the environment.
 Our dyes are all Azo-free.

 What about Organic Cotton?